 This information should by no means be interpreted as legal advice.
 It is your responsibility to interpret and understand the laws that you will be homeschooling under.

 How to Start Homeschooling in Connecticut

 Ready to get started?
-Here are the steps to begin homeschooling in Connecticut:
+Here are the suggested steps* to begin homeschooling in Connecticut:

 - Submit a notice of intent to homeschool form to the superintendent of schools in your town within 10 days of starting to homeschool.
 This form will be effective for one school year.